amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 > It is relevant to mention here that the Section 377 IPC does not
 > criminalize a particular people or identity or orientation.
 It merely
 > identifies *certain acts* which if committed would constitute an
-> offence.
+> offense.

 Emphasis mine.
 If we want to pretend that the vagueness is the problem and we assume the judge is lying that it is not *certain acts*, we are fooling ourselves.
 The SC judges are clear they have one very specific act, "entry from behind" in mind.
-Those who claim vaguness as the central issue are being dishonest.
+Those who claim vagueness as the central issue are being dishonest.

 Vague laws are judged not just based on the wording of the law, but the entire set of cases histories on how they were invoked, the initial vagueness of 377 has been more or less fixed in a precise set of rules in the 200 or so cases in which it was applied.
 Anyone saying its free for anyones interpretation is lying.
-Judges know what thos *certain acts* are, and so do you.
+Judges know what those *certain acts* are, and so do you.

 **Equality before the law**